 - Arrange the class into four teams (or less as needed) and provide each group with one of the Family Food Description Cards.
 Explain to students that they are going to shop for food for their assigned family based on the family's specific needs. - Each group will discuss the needs of their family and decide for which foods the family should shop.
-Students can assume the family already has some staples in their cupboards, such as spices, condiments and dry goods (flour, sugar, etc.) - Remind students to plan for breakfast, lunch and dinner each day.
+Students can assume the family already has some staples in their cupboards, such as spices, condiments and dry goods (flour, sugar, etc.)

+- Remind students to plan for breakfast, lunch and dinner each day.
 Place the following list of food categories on the board or on a list for each team:

 - Fresh fruit and veggies

 - Dry/boxed/canned foods

 - Meats

 - Dairy products

-- Baked goods
+- o Baked goods

 - Snacks/extras

 - Frozen foods

 - Miscellaneous

 - Using grocery flyers, teams create their shopping lists with item prices.

-- Upon returning to school, each team will answer the following questions: - O Was your team able to locate all the needed items? - o If you could not find an item, were you able to substitute for something similar? - Were the prices the same as the ones in the flyer? - Was your family able to stay within their budget?
+- Once shopping lists are complete, continue your CBI activity with a trip to the grocery store.
+Each team should work together to locate each item on their list.
+Price comparisons can be done and adjusted on site. - Upon returning to school, each team will answer the following questions: - O Was your team able to locate all the needed items? - o If you could not find an item, were you able to substitute for something similar? - Were the prices the same as the ones in the flyer? - o Was your family able to stay within their budget?